 The Bottom Line on Don Castro Swimming Lagoon

 We had a wonderful day relaxing and playing at Don Castro.
 It was a bit foggy and overcast at first, but like most summer days in the Bay Area, it burned off and was a lovely day by late morning.
 Weekdays are far less busy, so if you can swing it, try to come mid-week.
-Otherwise, show up early on a weekend to make sure you get in (they do have capacity limits).
+Otherwise, show up early on a weekend to make sure you get in (they do have capacity limits), or show up later in the afternoon once the early crowds leave.
 Overall, Don Castro is clean, close, and cheap; the perfect family summer daycation.